Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Depression & Loneliness.md

 you’ve experienced symptoms of depression for 2 weeks or longer symptoms are interfering with your self-care, work or school life, and relationships you have contemplated suicide or self-harm
-“When your feelings of sadness, hopelessness, and loneliness make it difficult to function in day-to-day life, or when you feel like it is too painful to go on feeling this way, it is critical to seek help from your family doctor or a therapist,” said Ryland.
+When your feelings of sadness, hopelessness, and loneliness make it difficult to function in day-to-day life, or when you feel like it is too painful to go on feeling this way, it is critical to seek help from your family doctor or a therapist.

-“When you feel sad and lonely for a long time and it doesn’t seem to be lifting, there are therapies and medications that can help,” she added.
+When you feel sad and lonely for a long time and it doesn’t seem to be lifting, there are therapies and medications that can help.

-Let’s recap
 With the right support, both loneliness and depression can be managed.
 A good starting point may be reaching out to a licensed therapist and trying to prioritize your well-being.

 “Make sure to focus on yourself and your health.
 Surround yourself with positive people.
-This will have a good impact on your mental health,” says Sehat.
+This will have a good impact on your mental health.
 “You should also understand that this feeling is not permanent.
 Time will pass.”

 It’s important to remember: Even if it doesn‘t feel like it sometimes, you’re strong enough to get through this.